John-Kostick/vzome-sharing/_posts/2025-08-05-Rhombicuboctahedron-CM-09-43-38.md

  </figcaption>
 </figure>

+A continuation of this study an be seen at [30 piece sliding plane interlocking structures](https://john-kostick.github.io/vzome-sharing/2025/08/06/Six-axis-CM-study-12-22-54.html)

 Special thanks to Nan Ma for the initial query, and for ongoing collaboration in this study.

 Here is a 3-D printed [Tetraxis CM puzzle](https://github.com/user-attachments/assets/8dbb0d74-60ae-4b1f-91f6-e96abb6dc347)